1. What is the relevant legislation?

 Infringements of these prohibitions carry a fine or a prison sentence of up to 5 years for natural persons and fines of up EUR 10 million for legal entities.

-If filing is mandatory, transactions remain legally invalid until cleared / deemed to be cleared by the BMWK.
+If filing is mandatory, the transfer of shares or assets remains legally invalid until cleared / deemed to be cleared by the BMWE.